 If negotiations fail to result in adequate compensation, the attorney prepares to take the case to trial.
 This involves presenting evidence, cross-examining witnesses, and making compelling arguments in court.

 The aim is to secure a verdict that compensates the patient for medical expenses, lost wages, and pain and suffering.
-An attorney’s skill in both negotiation and litigation is essential to achieving the best possible result for the patient.
+An attorney’s skill in both negotiation and litigation is essential to achieving a positive result for the patient.

 Understanding Medical Malpractice in Missouri